icatproject/topcat/Installation/README.txt

 setupDB			Creates the database schemas for Topcat deleteDB		Complement of setupDB create			Creates the jdbc connection pools between the database and glassfish.
-Please ensure that the parameters in deploy.props are correctly defined. delete			Deletes the jdbc connection pools between the database and glassfish. deploy			Use with topcat to deploy the specified application. undeploy 		Use with topcat to undeploy the specified application.
+Please ensure that the parameters in deploy.conf are correctly defined. delete			Deletes the jdbc connection pools between the database and glassfish. deploy			Use with topcat to deploy the specified application. undeploy 		Use with topcat to undeploy the specified application.